Holmium: Applications

-Magnets
+Glass containing holmium oxide and holmium oxide solutions (usually in perchloric acid) have sharp optical absorption peaks in the spectral range 200 to 900 nm.
+They are therefore used as a calibration standard for optical spectrophotometers.
+The radioactive but long-lived 166m1Ho is used in calibration of gamma-ray spectrometers.

-Holmium has the highest magnetic strength of any element, and therefore is used to create the strongest artificially generated magnetic fields, when placed within high-strength magnets as a magnetic pole piece (also called a magnetic flux concentrator).
+Holmium is used to create the strongest artificially generated magnetic fields, when placed within high-strength magnets as a magnetic pole piece (also called a magnetic flux concentrator).
 Holmium is also used in the manufacture of some permanent magnets.

-Lasers
+Holmium can act as a sensitizer in sodium yttrium fluoride which takes advantage of its absorption in the NIR-II window.
+Holmium allows for lanthanide nanomaterials to have tunable emission and excitation in the NIR-II.
+Under 1143 nm excitation the interfacial energy transfer to other lanthanides allows a redshift in emission for biological applications.
+This allows deeper penetration than typically used 980 nm and 808 nm lasers.

-Holmium-doped yttrium iron garnet (YIG) and yttrium lithium fluoride (YLF) have applications in solid-state lasers, and Ho-YIG has applications in optical isolators and in microwave equipment (e.g., YIG spheres).
+Holmium-doped yttrium iron garnet (YIG) and yttrium lithium fluoride have applications in solid-state lasers, and Ho-YIG has applications in optical isolators and in microwave equipment (e.g., YIG spheres).
 Holmium lasers emit at 2.1 micrometres.
 They are used in medical, dental, and fiber-optical applications.
-It is also being considered for usage in the enucleation of the prostate.
+It is also used in the enucleation of the prostate.

-Spectrometer calibration

-Glass containing holmium oxide and holmium oxide solutions (usually in perchloric acid) have sharp optical absorption peaks in the spectral range 200–900 nm.
-They are therefore used as a calibration standard for optical spectrophotometers.

-The radioactive but long-lived 166m1Ho (see "Isotopes" above) is used in calibration of gamma-ray spectrometers.

-Other uses

 Since holmium can absorb nuclear fission-bred neutrons, it is used as a burnable poison to regulate nuclear reactors.
 It is used as a colorant for cubic zirconia, providing pink coloring, and for glass, providing yellow-orange coloring.
 In March 2017, IBM announced that they had developed a technique to store one bit of data on a single holmium atom set on a bed of magnesium oxide.
-With sufficient quantum and classical control techniques, Ho could be a good candidate to make quantum computers.
+With sufficient quantum and classical control techniques, holmium may be a good candidate to make quantum computers.

+Holmium is used in the medical field, particularly in laser surgery for procedures such as kidney stone removal and prostate treatment, due to its precision and minimal tissue damage.
+Its isotope, holmium-166, is applied in targeted cancer therapies, especially for liver cancer, and it also enhances MRI imaging as a contrast agent.